BengalCatBalu/L2_Security/Rollup_Architecture_Checklist.md

 - [ ] Are there no hardcoded values or addresses sensitive to network changes?
 - [ ] Is logging and monitoring effectively implemented?
 - [ ] Is comprehensive documentation available for all roles (users/devs)?
+- [ ] Are all protocol-level constants (e.g., gas limits, fee bounds, timestamps) validated on-chain where necessary?
+- [ ] Are fallback mechanisms and partially migrated states handled predictably?